 Neal Ford

-Internationally recognized software architect, best-selling author, and technical speaker at hundreds of technical conferences.
+Internationally recognized software architect, best-selling author, and speaker at hundreds of technical conferences.

 Neal is an internationally recognized expert on software development, engineering, and architecture.
 He was a professional services consultant for an international consultancy for more than 20 years, eventually inaugurating their distinguished engineer role.
 One of the advantages of many years as a consultant lies with seeing many different problems and (attempted) solutions, gaining tremendous breath of knowledge.